This article has been reviewed by tax expert Erica Gellerman, CPA.

 Similar to the savings available to employers who provide benefits to employees, you can realize tax savings through the benefits offered to yourself and your family through your home-based business.

-Here are the main ways that your home business can incur tax savings through different benefits programs.
+Here are the main ways that your home business can incur small business tax savings through different benefits programs.

 As long as you can show that the training is necessary for improving or maintaining skills needed for your business, you can deduct the cost of education and training for either yourself or your employees.
 Keep this in mind the next time you consider the cost of an industry conference or other networking event; it may be easier to justify these expenses if you know they’ll help to reduce your business taxes!

 If you worked for a major employer, that company likely wrote off contributions to your employee 401(k).
 Through a “solo,” or personal, 401(k), you can apply this same principle to your home-based business.
-By setting up a solo 401(k) account, you can set aside 25% of your net income, up to a $53,000 annual limit.
+By setting up a solo 401(k) account, you can set aside total contributions of up to $56,000 each year ($57,000 for 2020).

 Operating a small business can mean a lot of finance-related costs.
 Fortunately, you can deduct fees and expenses that your home business racks up that you wouldn’t be able to deduct as an individual.
 When filing your return, make sure to account for the following finance-related tax deductions.